burnpiro/erdem.pl/content/posts/2019/2019-12-27-Tensorflow-Sequence-Dataset-from-scratch/Tensorflow-Sequence-Dataset-from-scratch.md

 0--Parade/0_Parade_Parade_0_630.jpg
 ```

-We didn't antycipated there are images wihtout faces and because of how our iteration is designed it's not going to skip line with zeros after reading `num_of_obj = 0`.
-Knowing that we can create quick fix just after for loop:
+We didn't anticipate there are images without faces and because of how our iteration is designed it's not going to skip line with zeros after reading `num_of_obj = 0`.
+Knowing that we can create a quick fix just after for loop:

 ```python
 if num_of_obj == 0: